lucianpls/libahtse/README.md

 [AHTSE](https://github.com/lucianpls/AHTSE) library, C++, to be shared between various AHTSE modules

-Includes image codecs for JPEG, JPEG12, PNG and LERCV1 The content of jpeg12-6b folder is used to generate a static JPEG library with 12 bit names
+Includes image codecs for JPEG, JPEG12, PNG and LERCV1.
+The content of jpeg12-6b folder is used to generate a static JPEG library with 12 bit names.
 The 8 bit libjpeg and libpng used are the system ones.
-This makes it possible to use jpeg-turbo for 8 bit and jpeg12-6b for 12 bit
+This makes it possible to use jpeg-turbo for 8 bit and jpeg12-6b for 12 bit.

 ## httpd_patches content